 FLF Panther der Flughafenfeuerwehr Frankfurt am Main

-The Ziegler water tank fire truck was designed especially for Frankfurt Airport, as the vehicle’s chassis had to be lowered in order for it to navigate the roads underneath the terminal buildings.
+The Ziegler fire truck was designed specifically for Frankfurt Airport, as the vehicle’s chassis had to be lowered in order for it to navigate the roads underneath the terminal buildings.

 HTLF_neu_2.jpg